by: Mark Hyman M.D.

 But what’s important to understand is that many diseases that seem to be totally unrelated to the gut — such as eczema or psoriasis or arthritis — are actually caused by gut problems.
 By focusing on the gut, you can get better.

-Fixing your digestion may take some time, but it can be done.
+Fixing your digestion and restoring your colon health may take some time, but it can be done.
 And it is absolutely essential if you want to achieve vibrant health.
 So work on your inner tube of life using the steps above and watch as your symptoms (and those extra pounds) disappear.